bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **Life evolved over ${ \mathbf{1,000,000,000} }$s of years of a survival game.**

+**I am curious about the many cycles of "Birth, Experience, Death".**

 **Q) Why do we have The World, with these features?**

 Hi I am Karthik, a Math and AI enthusiast.